Not just for software teams anymore! Stand-up meetings let you sync up and stay in touch with your team.

 Set up a calendar tickler or alarm that goes off at the same time each day.
 Bonus points if the alarm plays "Careless Whisper".

 - Clock or timer

 Get up out of your seats and circle up in a common area near your desks.

 And seriously: STAND UP.
 Being on your feet helps remind you to keep your updates brief and only share the stuff that's applicable to all (or most) of your team.

 Need a sidebar?
-During your update, mention that you need to grab a few minutes with that one teammate after stand-up.
+During your update, mention that you need to grab a few minutes with that one teammate after the stand-up meeting.

 Each team member shares a bit about the progress they've made since the last stand-up, their plan for the day, and whether they're blocked at all.
 Don't go into excruciating detail – just the highlight reel is fine.
 (Curious teammates can always follow up with you for a deeper dive after stand-up.)